bhj/KaraokeEternal/docs/content/docs/index.md

 - `getDefaultParser` (function) gets an instance of the default parser, which itself can be used as middleware.
 Note that the method must be called because you can optionally pass a [configuration object](#configuring-the-parser) when getting an instance
 - `defaultMiddleware` [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)<svg class="icon external" viewBox="0 0 24 24"><path d="M19 19H5V5h7V3H5c-1.11 0-2 .9-2 2v14c0 1.1.89 2 2 2h14c1.1 0 2-.9 2-2v-7h-2v7zM14 3v2h3.59l-9.83 9.83 1.41 1.41L19 6.41V10h2V3h-7z"/></svg> containing the [default middleware](/repo/blob/master/server/Scanner/MetaParser/defaultMiddleware.js)<svg class="icon external" viewBox="0 0 24 24"><path d="M19 19H5V5h7V3H5c-1.11 0-2 .9-2 2v14c0 1.1.89 2 2 2h14c1.1 0 2-.9 2-2v-7h-2v7zM14 3v2h3.59l-9.83 9.83 1.41 1.41L19 6.41V10h2V3h-7z"/></svg> in order.
 This can be used to recompose the middleware in your custom parser

-When Karaoke Forever scans a media file, it calls the parser with a context object `ctx` having the following properties:
+When a media file is scanned, the parser is called with a context object `ctx` having the following properties:

 - `dir` (string) full path of the containing folder
 - `dirSep` (string) path segment separator used by the current OS (`/` or `\`)